mhavey/marklogic/uml2es/tutorials/papyrus_model_edit.md

 ### Import profile
 To use your new model with MarkLogic, you need to add the UML-to-Entity Service profile.
 The profile is provided in an Eclipse project in your local copy of the toolkit at (../umlProfile/eclipse/MLProfileProject/MLProfile.profile.uml).
 If you completed, the tutorial [How to edit the profile in Papyrus](papyrus_profile_edit.md), you modified that profile.

-To imrport, from the File menu select Import | General | Existing Projects Into Workspace.
+To import, from the File menu select Import | General | Existing Projects Into Workspace.

 ![Import profile project](pap_profile2_import.png)